suyashbahrani/Indian-currency-classifier/README.md

 The details of the project can be found on the medium link : https://link.medium.com/hiRt0mTsa8

+This project is built is using old Indian currency notes.
+I am now currently working on creating manual dataset which consists of new Indian currency notes including new denomination of 2000 & 200.

 Following is the visual presentation in form of poster

 ![IG11_Poster pptx](https://user-images.githubusercontent.com/56076333/87700505-0af39e00-c7b4-11ea-9218-8035e8eb1fa7.jpg)